 In an overseas rollout since 2015, My Hindu Friend is finally available in the U.S on May 1 through Rock Salt Releasing on DVD, Blu-Ray and all digital streaming platforms (Amazon, AT&T, DirectTV, FANDANGO, FlixFling, Google Play, Hoopla, inDemand, iTunes, inDemand, DirecTV, Vudu, Google Play, FANDANGO, Sling/Dish, Sony, Vimeo on Demand, You Tube Movies, and Xbox).

-DISCLAIMER: This movie was sent to us by its PR company and that has no bearing on our review.
+Disclaimer: We were provided a screener by the film’s P.R firm.
+That has no bearing on our review.
 Besides, with Dafoe, and the fact that it’s Babenco’s final film, we would have bought our own copy.